 Since independence, however, health care in Uzbekistan has deteriorated considerably.
 The medical infrastructure is based on outdated technologies and associated with high operating and maintenance costs.
 With an ageing population and a modern lifestyle, the healthcare system faces new challenges today.
 New diagnostic and therapeutic approaches are needed.

-Since the end of 2016, President Shavkat Mirziyoyev has been charting a path of reform.
-The exchange rate policy was eased, initial steps were taken to restructure the government and measures were taken to improve cooperation with neighbouring countries.
-The economy is still dominated by state-owned enterprises, which will be transformed into more efficient economic entities as part of the adopted reforms.
-The Uzbek government also aims to provide modern healthcare that meets international standards.
+The economy is still dominated by state-owned companies.
+However, the Uzbek government aims to provide modern health care that meets international standards.
 The same is true for setting up and expanding small and medium-sized enterprises in the private sector, which is an important prerequisite for further development in Central Asia’s most populous country.

 KfW Office Tashkent

 7 A., Chimkentskaya Str.